Toxic Medications For Pets

 What’s Safe for You Could Be Deadly To Your Pet

 As pet owners, we dread seeing our furry friends suffer pain.
 It’s natural to want to ease your pet’s pain if he’s experiencing illness or discomfort.
-But before you act, you must be aware that common medications used for adults and even children can be toxic and even fatal to your pet.
+But before you act, you must be aware that common medications used for adults - and even children - can be toxic or fatal to your pet.

 It is always recommended that you contact your veterinarian before administering any medications to your pets.
 It could be the difference between life and death.

 While some over-the-counter medications are routinely used to treat cats and dogs, there are others that can be deadly, even in small doses, according to Dr. Ahna Brutlag, a board-certified veterinary toxicologist at Pet Poison Helpline.
 This is often due to differences in the ways cats, dogs, and people metabolize medications.
 It's important to realize that pets are not just 'small people'.”
 Below is a list of some of the most dangerous drugs for cats and dogs.

 - Tylenol: Acetaminophen, the active ingredient in this pain reliever, is very toxic to cats, Brutlag warns.
 Cats cannot metabolize acetaminophen as well as dogs or people can.
 Just one regular strength acetaminophen table or dose of children's liquid acetaminophen can lead to red blood cell abnormalities.
 The end results is an inability for the cat's blood to carry oxygen, a condition called methemoglobinemia.
 Depending on the dose, liver damage can also occur.
 While dogs are less sensitive than cats to this drug, the same symptoms can occur in large overdoses.